jdc-cunningham/ml-clip-cam/DEVLOG.md

 Alright weak-ass 5 min workout is done, not Kornholio yet but I forgot the Tom Tom Holy F song used in Invincible S1 damn that's a good workout song

 Unleash the power, see the future

+3:28 PM

+So hardware serial seems related to IMU and touch control

+So I'll try software serial which usually is not as reliable but will see

+3:40 PM

+First thing I have to check is if the software serial is detected by the RPi

+3:49 PM

+Ugh...
+I got used to the mac keyboard, keep pushing wrong buttons particularly for ctrl

+4:30 PM

+Making progress, flashed first code but it's wrong

+Need to test software serial interface with RPi next